Mount Gravatt Cemetery and Crematorium

 - locating graves and ashes memorial sites

 Mount Gravatt Cemetery offers a wide range of burial options, including:

-- lawn beam burials feature bronze, glass or steel plaques set on concrete or granite bases
+- lawn beam - feature bronze, glass or steel plaques set on concrete or granite bases

-- monumental areas allow for grave surrounds and headstones like those in older cemeteries
+- monumental - sites allow for grave surrounds and headstones like those in older cemeteries

 - you must order plaques for lawn beam areas through Council